AymanElh/ToDoList/README.md

 - **MySQL**: Database for storing tasks.
 - **TailwindCSS**: For responsive and modern styling.
 - **HTML/CSS**: Structuring and styling the frontend.
+- **AJAX**: For asynchronous task updates without reloading the page.

 ---